Top-10 Telehealth Features for Patients and Doctors a Successful App Should Offer

 Payment Modes

-Several telehealth applications provide various payment options to meet varying customer demands.
+Several telehealth applications provide various payment options to meet customer demands.
 Examples include credit card payments, insurance coverage (including Medicare or Medicaid programs), employment coverage, and coupons.
 By providing a choice of payment options, telehealth services may be made more accessible to a broader range of patients.
 It also gives patients freedom and convenience by allowing them to choose the payment method that best matches their financial circumstances.

 Final Thoughts